ms609/inapplicable/README.md

 [![CRAN Status Badge](http://www.r-pkg.org/badges/version/inapplicable)](https://cran.r-project.org/package=inapplicable)

 # inapplicable
-`inapplicable` is an R package that allows parsimony search on morphological datasets that contain inapplicable data, following the algorithm proposed by Brazeau, Guillerme and Smith (2017).
+`inapplicable` was an R package that allows parsimony search on morphological datasets that contain inapplicable data, following the algorithm proposed by Brazeau, Guillerme and Smith (2017).

+It has now been superceded by the more versatile package [TreeSearch](https://github.com/ms609/TreeSearch).

 You can install inapplicable into R thus: